A simple and powerful test of vaccine waning: Introduction

-Recognizing the problems with the conventional waning analyses, \citet{janvin_quantification_2024} proposed an alternative estimand for VE, based on the idea of challenge trials.
+Recognizing the problems with the conventional waning analyses, \citet{janvin_quantification_2024} proposed an alternative estimand for VE, based on the idea of challenge trials, building on \citet{stensrud_identification_2023}.
 In particular, their estimand could be computed in a hypothetical target trial with controlled exposure of the participants \citep{bernstein_norovirus_2015, schmoele-thoma_vaccine_2022}.
-However, such trials are rarely conducted, as exposing participants, regardless of their health status, to infectious pathogens is unethical \citep{hope_challenge_2004}.
-With data from conventional RCTs, the estimand of interest is only partially identifiable, i.e., it is bounded under reasonable assumptions.
+Such trials are rarely conducted, as exposing participants, regardless of their health status, to infectious pathogens is unethical \citep{hope_challenge_2004}.
+Vaccinating a (random) subset of participants before pathogen emergence is sometimes a compelling alternative to a challenge trial \citep{lipsitch_depletion--susceptibles_2019, ray_depletion--susceptibles_2020}, but requires knowledge of the timing of the infectious and non-infectious periods.
+While this design does not permit point identification of the challenge effects without additional assumptions, it can detect waning under mild assumptions.
+Furthermore, with data from conventional RCTs, the waning estimand of interest is only partially identifiable, i.e., it is bounded under reasonable assumptions.
 Here, we introduce another approach to assess the existence of vaccine waning.
 Our work is grounded on a formal causal formulation of a declining treatment effect, related to \citet{janvin_quantification_2024}.
 However, unlike \citet{janvin_quantification_2024}, we formulate a sharp null hypothesis of no waning and propose a test that is powerful, simple, and assumption-lean.
 In particular, the test can be conducted under reasonable assumptions in conventional vaccine trials, either using individual-level or summary data.
 We furthermore suggest a strategy in Appendix \ref{APP_sub: Challenge sens}, based on some additional in-principle testable assumptions, to improve the bounds derived by \citet{janvin_quantification_2024}.